TheFortniteFreak/SkidedthesigmacorexRobloxScripts/README.md

+Files that are skided:

-Files that are skided/not obfuscated:
+Files that were not obfuscated:

 `hi`
 `warnUI`